[Asago City, Hyogo Prefecture] How to climb the ruins of Takeda Castle, the "Machu Picchu of Japan"

 article thumbnail image

-One of the most scenic spots in Hyogo Prefecture.
-Takeda Castle Ruins is also known as the "Machu Picchu of Japan" and the "Castle in the Sky," and many people come from far away to see it.
-We will introduce in detail how to get to Takeda Castle Ruins, how to climb it, and the highlights within the ...
+One of the most spectacular spots in Hyogo Prefecture.
+Also known as the "Machu Picchu of Japan" and the "Castle in the Sky," many people come from far away to see it.
+We will provide detailed information on how to get to Takeda Castle Ruins, how to climb the mountain, and the highlights of the cast...

 Written by